 What If My Business is Not Ready for CCaaS?

 The existence of CCaaS doesn’t mean call centers no longer exist.
 If your business doesn’t need omnichannel support or you find all these requirements overwhelming, there is still another option.
-You can build a modern call center by using cloud-based solutions.
+You can build a modern call center by using cloud-based solutions from an average call center solution provider.
 Call center automation can reduce agent turnovers and increase customer satisfaction, among other benefits.

 - Rapid Set-Up and Usage